Capital One Business Checking Accounts: What You Need to Know

 So, if you’re looking for a home for your business finances, you might be wondering: Is a Capital One Business Checking account right for me?

 Our review will walk you through everything you need to know to make that decision — plus break down some of the top Spark Business Checking alternatives — so you have plenty of options to choose from.

 Capital One Spark Business Basic Checking

-Although Capital One is not currently accepting applications for new business checking account customers, they do, in fact, provide two unique checking account products: Spark Business Basic Checking and Spark Business Unlimited Checking.
+Although Capital One provides two unique business checking account products: Spark Business Basic Checking and Spark Business Unlimited Checking.